AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The list of aliases is stored in the global variable `aliases`, which is modified by `set_alias`.
-Whenever the user executes an alias, the real command send to the debugger is sent through `execute_alias`.
+Whenever the user executes an alias, the real command is sent to the debugger through `execute_alias`.

-The real part of the work is done by `debugger_commands`.
-If the user is executing the `alias` command, it defines a new alias.
-Otherwise, if he typed the name of an alias, we really want to execute that alias.
-Else, we let the debugger back-end handle that command.
+The real work is done by `debugger_commands`.
+If the user executes the `alias` command, it defines a new alias.
+Otherwise, if he typed the name of an alias, we want to execute that alias.
+Otherwise, we let the debugger back-end handle that command.

 After you have copied this example in the :file:`$HOME/.gps/plug-ins` directory, you can start a debugger as usual in GPS, and type the following in